captainzero93/security_harden_linux/README.md

-⚡ FORTRESS.SH :: Terminal Defense Protocol
+# ⚡ FORTRESS.SH :: Debian Linux Defense Configuration

 Does this comply with GDPR/HIPAA/PCI-DSS?</b></summary>